Karin Gayer

 Karin Gayer (born 1969 in Mödling near Vienna) is an Austrian writer.
 She published poetry and narrative fiction.

 Biography

 Karin Gayer was born 1969 in Mödling while she is living today in Vienna.
-She began to study psychology but interrupted and ended her studies because she “could not find what she was searching for”.
+She began to study psychology but interrupted and ended her studies because she “didn´t want to think in templates any longer”.
 She is an educated publishing assistant and a free lector.
 Karin Gayer began to write literature at school.
 She published in Austrian and German literary magazines, in anthologies and on the radio.
 Her first book made its appearance in 2002 and was published by Arovell Verlag.
 Her figures often are outsiders, who question the conventional ones.
 Her themes revolve around self and foreign knowledge between melancholy and subtle irony.